Free website audit · a plan and a fair price built around your business · no lock-in

 5. Astro islands are client:visible.
 Interactivity hydrates only when the component scrolls into view, never on initial render.

-Technique 7 — where INP goes to die
+Technique 7, where INP goes to die

 A 200ms INP budget is generous if the page has no hydration cost.
 It evaporates the moment a hydration-by-default framework is in the stack.

 The typical INP killer in 2026 is a Next.js Pages Router site (pre-App Router) that hydrates the entire page tree on load.
 On a Moto G4, hydrating a moderately complex page tree takes 280-540ms.
-Every interaction in that window is queued behind the hydration work — so the first click after page load sees an INP of 300-500ms, well above the 200ms threshold.
+Every interaction in that window is queued behind the hydration work, so the first click after page load sees an INP of 300-500ms, well above the 200ms threshold.

-This is also why React Server Components matter in 2026 — they let Next.js sites ship more zero-hydration HTML, narrowing the gap.
+This is also why React Server Components matter in 2026, they let Next.js sites ship more zero-hydration HTML, narrowing the gap.
 Astro is still ahead on the default case.

 The cold-cache measurement that matters

-The number that matters is the cold cache render — first visit, no service worker, no cached assets.
+The number that matters is the cold cache render, first visit, no service worker, no cached assets.
 Hot-cache LCP is usually 200-400ms regardless of build quality, because everything is already in memory.
 Cold cache is the visitor’s first impression.

-Leeds clinic rebuild, May 2026, cold cache, Moto G4 / 4G:
+The representative rebuild example again, cold cache, Moto G4 / 4G:

 • LCP: 0.71s (target < 1.0s)